The entry into force of Book IV of the Code of Economic Law2 on 6 September 2013 introduced some fundamental changes to Belgian competition law.

 III THE MERGER CONTROL REGIME

 In 2006, the 'significant impediment to effective competition' test was introduced in Belgian competition law as the substantive test for clearance, aligning it with the EU Merger Regulation.
-A particular feature of the Belgian merger control system is that if the post-merger joint market share of the parties in any relevant horizontal or vertical market does not exceed 25 per cent, then the transaction must be approved by the Competition College.21
+A particular feature of the Belgian merger control system is that if the post-merger joint market share of the parties in any relevant horizontal or vertical market does not exceed 25 per cent, then the transaction must be approved by the Competition College.24

 The first step in the notification procedure usually consists of pre-notification contacts with the Competition Authority, in particular with the Prosecutor.
-The Code of Economic Law does not oblige the parties to make pre-notification contacts, but it is highly recommended22 and has become standard practice.
+The Code of Economic Law does not oblige the parties to make pre-notification contacts, but it is highly recommended25 and has become standard practice.
 It is also not uncommon that the Authority asks the parties' consent to start its investigation and send out requests for information to third parties already during the pre-notification stage.
 In principle, a formal notification may only be submitted after the informal approval of the Prosecutor-General has been obtained in the context of such pre-notification contacts.
-These contacts can take place via telephone or e-mail, or in face-to-face meetings.
+These contacts can take place via telephone or email, or in face-to-face meetings.
 The discussions usually take place based on a draft notification.
 These contacts have several purposes, including: